texfaq/texfaq.github.io/FAQ-docpictex.md

 macros are freely available; however, the
 PicTeX manual itself is not free.
-Unfortunately, TUG is no longer able to supply copies of the manual (as it once did), and it is now available only through Personal TeX Inc, the vendors of PCTeX ([http://www.pctex.com/]).
+Unfortunately, TUG is no longer able to supply copies of the manual (as it once did), and it is now available only through [Personal TeX Inc](http://www.pctex.com/), the vendors of PCTeX.
 The manual is _not_ available electronically.

 However, there _is_ a summary of PicTeX commands available on